 If Auld Lang Syne left your throat dry?
 And dancing left your feet sore?
 And drinking left your head fuzzy?
 Then resist the temptation to curl up in bed

-While the rest of Britain is beginning to return to normality after a seasonal binge, Scotland is still going strong.
+While the rest of Britain is beginning to return to normality after a seasonal binge, Scotland is still celebrating.
 Hogmanay is the Scottish equivalent

 Where would the frozen cocktail or those thick shakes be without the straw?
 This day in 1888, the drinking straw was patented by Marvin Stone.